Stock Investing for Beginners:

 4. Remember history: Every previous crash has been followed by a recovery to new highs

 The 2008 financial crisis saw a 50% market drop.
 Those who sold locked in permanent losses.
-Those who stayed invested and kept buying made fortunes.
+Those who stayed invested and kept buying made fortunes when the market recovered—and went on to new all-time highs.

 Investing is one of the most powerful tools for building wealth, but it's a marathon, not a sprint.
 You don't need to be an expert to start—you just need to start.

-2. Build your financial foundation (emergency fund, high-interest debt paid off)
+2. Build your financial foundation (emergency fund, pay off high-interest debt)

-3. Open a brokerage account (start with tax-advantaged accounts)
+3. Open a brokerage account (start with tax-advantaged accounts like 401k, IRA)

 4. Decide how much to invest (aim for 15-20% of income)